 In the chaos of April 2020, we missed our monthly blog of our favourite new picture books releases but we are back and excited to share our 3 new releases in May 2020.Continue reading “3 new releases in May 2020”

 Kids love cooking.
 Well let me re-phrase, kids love food!
 So without further adieu, here are our top 5 cooking-themed books where the recipe for language learning is… just right!Continue reading “Delicious and Nutritious: Our Top 5 Cooking-themed Picture Books”

 Many four year olds start to show an interest in reading.
 Once they have figured out that the little squiggles on the page mean something (i.e. having print awareness), their curiosity grows and they may tell you “I want to read”.
 Then what?
-Continue reading “Tips for helping your beginning reader”
+You may want to start whipping out sight word flashcards or sign your children up to reading apps like ‘Reading Eggs’.
+But here are three things any parent can do that will boost their child’s readiness for reading and set them up for literacy success in years to come.
+All three tips are based what research tells us are the foundational skills in reading, demonstrated by the Reading Rope (Scarborough, 2001).Continue reading “Tips for helping your beginning reader”